 Required Documentation to Take a Child across the U.S. Canadian Border

-Border Patrol Officers are always on watch for child abduction, and may ask detailed questions about the kids who are travelling with you.
+Customs Officers are always on watch for child abduction, and may ask detailed questions about the kids who are traveling with you.
 In general, if you plan to leave the country with your children, you should get them a passport.
 Although other forms of documentation may be accepted, the border officials will need to be satisfied with the documentation before allowing you to proceed.

 Children under age 16 may enter the U.S. or Canada using one of the following:

-- When travelling in a group of vehicles, parents or guardians should travel in the same vehicle as their children when arriving at the border.
+- When traveling in a group of vehicles, parents or guardians should travel in the same vehicle as their children when arriving at the border.

 - Kids old enough to speak for themselves may be encouraged to do so by the customs officer.
 Let them know that and be prepared to let them answer the officer’s questions.

 It is strongly recommended that, if only one parent is crossing the border with a child under age 18, they have a Consent Letter from the other parent granting permission to take the child out of the country.
 It is even more important if the child is traveling with a friend or relative without either parent present.

 When you roll up to the inspection station, border officials will be making a judgement call as to whether something is wrong.
 If only one parent is present, they may ask a question about the child and, if everything seems OK, they may simply wave you through without any further questions.
 If they have any concerns, they will then begin examining the situation to determine their course of action.
 A Consent Letter is useful because it puts all the information they need in one spot, shows you took the extra time to get the necessary approvals, and provides signatures that can be validated by phone calls to the parents.